ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 93 – 130.2 BPM, 1:33 | 4.42★, 4.78★, 5.14★, 5.50★, 5.86★\
 *description written by [kadoen](https://osu.ppy.sh/users/12780575)*

 *Tiny Litte Adiantum*, better known as the "Already Dead" instrumental, is a straightforward jack chart.
-The high density but low BPM combine to give an approachable experience that has contributed to its massive popularity, as clearly seen by the many thousands of plays it has accumulated.
+The high density and low BPM combine to give an approachable experience that has contributed to its massive popularity, as clearly seen by the many thousands of plays it has accumulated.

 Now we want to give the chance to those that have enjoyed the map to battle it out on some leaderboards, from the base rate (at 93 BPM) up to 1.4x (at a very respectable 130 BPM).

-So relax to the chill bossanova beat, hit some chords, and vote!
+So relax to the chill bossa nova beat, hit some chords, and vote!

 [![](/wiki/shared/news/2022-07-26-project-loved-july-2022/376703.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})